Kevin Payne served as US Club Soccer’s CEO/Executive Director from January 2015 until December 2021.

 The iconic franchise went on to appear in the first four MLS Cup championships, winning three times, in addition to capturing U.S. Open Cup (1996), CONCACAF Champions Cup (1998) and the InterAmerican Cup (1998) titles – the first major international trophies for any American club.

 As Managing Director of Soccer for Anschutz Entertainment Group (AEG), Payne helped reorganize MLS in 2000 and became responsible for six of the 10 teams in the professional league.

 Three years later, he returned to D.C.
 United and resumed his President and General Manager tenures.
 D.C.
 United subsequently won the MLS Cup the following year.
 The team went on to claim the 2006 and 2007 Supporters Shield for leading the league in points; and in 2008 and 2009, D.C.
 United made back-to-back Open Cup finals appearances, winning in 2008.
 In Oct.
 2015, D.C.
 United inducted Payne into the club’s Hall of Tradition.

-Payne served as a Board Member of the U.S. Soccer Federation from 1999-2014 and maintains his positions as Board Member and Vice Chairman of the U.S. Soccer Foundation, which he’s held since 1999.
+Payne also served as a Board Member of the U.S. Soccer Federation from 1999-2014 holding positions as Board Member and Vice Chairman of the U.S. Soccer Foundation, which he held 1999 until 2021.
 He also served on the MLS Board of Governors and the MLS Competition Committee from its inception until Sept.
 2013.

-He chaired the U.S. Soccer Technical Committee from 2007-13 and remains on the Technical Working Group.
+He chaired the U.S. Soccer Technical Committee from 2007-13 and was on the Technical Working Group during his time with US Club Soccer.
 From 2009-12, Payne served on the FIFA Global Committee for Club Football.